-Student loan lingo gets a little confusing, especially while trying to decide which student loans are best for you.
+Student loan lingo gets a little confusing, especially while trying to decide what the best student loans are.
 You’ve likely heard that student loans have either variable or fixed interest rates.
 It’s important to take the time to understand the difference between the two.
 This small detail makes a big difference during student loan repayment; it can affect your monthly payment and the overall cost of a loan.

 A variable rate student loan has an interest rate that changes, or varies, over time.
 Variable interest rates in general rise and fall with the prime rate set by the Federal Reserve.
 In other words, they follow market trends which is defined by the overall health of the economy.